BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   of what this mod does, it hardly matters, but my curiosity remains piqued.
 I do know how to update dumpsters, but I left them alone on purpose.
-* Untested components:
+* Untested components from Torgue DLC *(I'm afraid that's my least favorite DLC, to the point of not really liking it much, so I suspect that these may go untouched)*:
   * Pyro Pete's initial non-raid drops
   * Piston drops (just Slow Hand, I figure the mini-lootsplosion after is good enough to not bother tweaking his actual drop any more)
   * Torgue Biker Gang drops are a little weird - there's an extra drop which happens outside of their weighted drop pool, but I can't seem to figure out where that is.
-I probably don't care enough to actually track this down though.
+  * I think Biker Badasses, etc, have pretty anemic drops at the moment.

 Mod Construction / Implementation Details
 -----------------------------------------